Pork Butt Burnt Ends Recipe

 I have found that braising is the best way of tenderizing this particular meat in a timely manner.

-Plus the braising liquid imparts tons of flavor into the meat.
+Plus, the braising liquid imparts tons of flavor to the meat.

 Place your pork cubes into a disposable aluminum tin.
-Disposable aluminum pans are your friend, get some if you don’t have any.
+Disposable aluminum pans are your friend, get some if you have none.

-Add approximately 12 ounces of pineapple juice and add enough apple juice to come up about half the height of your pork cubes.
+Add approximately 12 ounces of pineapple juice and enough apple juice to cover about half the height of your pork cubes.

 For me, this was about 2 cups but it will be different depending on the size of your pan.

-Add a couple of tablespoons of the rub as well and stir to combine.
+Add a couple of tablespoons of the rub as well, stirring to combine.
 Cover with foil and place back onto your smoker.

 Braise for about an hour and a half at 275 degrees F.